trix7777/m2strm/README.md

 ### Configuration file
 Create configuration with /C and then edit the configuration for your needs.

-BaseDirectory: Where the processed content should be output to.
+BaseDirectory: Where the process is working and where the config files are.
 - Default value is "" (which translates to the directory where m2strm.exe is running from).
+- Example value: "X:\myapp\m2strm\\" or "/home/trix77/m2strm/"

+OutDirectory: Where the processed content should be output to.
+- Default value is "" (which translates to the directory where m2strm.exe is running from).
-- Example value: "X:\videos\strm\\" or "/home/trix77/strm/"
+- Example value: "X:\videos\strm\\" or "\\server\videos\strm\\"

 m3u8File: Where your M3U8-file is located.
 - Default value is ""